Securing name resolution in the IoT: DNS over CoAP: Discussion and Optimization Potentials

-\paragraph{How to protect the integrity of the \ac{DNS} \acp{TTL}?} \ac{DoC} depends on the \ac{CoAP} Max-Age option to track elapsed caching time, which a \ac{DoC} client then uses to decrement \ac{DNS} \acp{TTL}.
+\paragraph{How to protect the integrity of the DNS TTLs?} DoC depends on the CoAP Max-Age option to track elapsed caching time, which a DoC client then uses to decrement DNS TTLs.
 The integrity of the Max-Age option, however, cannot be guaranteed, because it is altered on---potentially untrusted---intermediaries.
-An adversary with malicious intent, or a faulty proxy behavior may impair \acp{TTL} on the client by using incorrect Max-Age values.
+An adversary with malicious intent, or a faulty proxy behavior may impair TTLs on the client by using incorrect Max-Age values.

-For \emph{EOL TTLs}, a potential mitigation is to include a second Max-Age value that is protected by \ac{OSCORE}.
-A \ac{DoC} client compares both Max-Age values, deduces inconsistent modifications, \eg larger values than the original \acp{TTL}, and discards the response when the consistency check fails.
-For the \emph{DoH-like} caching scheme, responses include the original \acp{TTL}, which can be used to perform consistency checks instead of including an additional Max-Age value.
-This approach mitigates the use of outdated \ac{DNS} records, but still allows for unauthorized reduction of \acp{TTL}, which affects the caching~performance.
+For \emph{EOL TTLs}, a potential mitigation is to include a second Max-Age value that is protected by OSCORE\@.
+A DoC client compares both Max-Age values, deduces inconsistent modifications, \eg larger values than the original TTLs, and discards the response when the consistency check fails.
+For the \emph{DoH-like} caching scheme, responses include the original TTLs, which can be used to perform consistency checks instead of including an additional Max-Age value.
+This approach mitigates the use of outdated DNS records, but still allows for unauthorized reduction of TTLs, which affects the caching~performance.

-\paragraph{How to ensure an efficient cache re-validation?} A na\"{\i}ve ETag generation calculates a hash over the \ac{CoAP} message payload to identify a specific \ac{DNS} response.
-However, in addition to changing \acp{TTL}, \ac{DNS} resolvers often rearrange resource records within responses, \eg for load balancing reasons.
-This modifies the binary representation of \ac{DNS} messages, and thus their resulting ETag values.
-One approach to achieve similar load balancing effects without altering the message is to sort incoming records at the \ac{DoC} server and randomize records at the \ac{DoC} client.
+\paragraph{How to support DNS load balancing and cache re-validation?} A na\"{\i}ve ETag generation calculates a hash over the CoAP message payload to identify a specific DNS response.
+Common DNS behavior challenges this.
+In addition to changing TTLs, DNS resolvers often rearrange resource records within responses for load balancing reasons.
+This modifies the binary representation of DNS messages, and thus their resulting ETag values.
+One approach to support load balancing without altering the message is to sort incoming records at the DoC server and randomize records at the DoC client.